-The TOE shall meet the requirement Limited availability - Loader (FDP_ACC.1/Loader) as specified below:
+The TOE shall meet the requirement "Limited availability - Loader (FDP\ACC.1/Loader)" as specified below:

 FDP_ACC.1/Loader Subset access control - Loader Hierarchical to: No other components.
 Dependencies: FDP_ACF.1 Security attribute based access control.
-FDP_ACC.1.1/Loader The TSF shall enforce the Loader SFP on (1) the subjects Administrator user and the Download operator user, (2) the objects User data, data loaded into the SOLID FLASH [TM] NVM memory of the TOE, (3) the operation deployment of the Loader.
+FDP_ACC.1.1/Loader The TSF shall enforce the Loader SFP on (1) The subjects Administrator user, enabled performing mutual authentication with the keys Kc and Kd, to manage (set, exchange, delete) the keys Kc, Kd and Kfdi and to process the download of the user data into the memory of the TOE and the Download operator user, enabled performing mutual authentication with Kd, to exchange the key Kd, to perform the download of the user data into the memory of the TOE and to delete Kfdi, (2) The objects User data, data loaded into the memory of the TOE, in SOLID FLASHTM NVM, (3) The operation deployment of the Loader.

-Additional requirement to the environment with regard to GBIC: If the GBIC process is to be applied, the keys Kc, Kd and Kfdi shall be generated with sufficient entropy considering the requirements by GBIC as outlined in section 10 to prove the identity of the TOE to an external entity.
+Additional requirement to the environment with regard to GBIC: If the GBIC process is to be applied, the keys Kc, Kd and Kfdi shall be generated with sufficient entropy considering the requirements by GBIC as outlined in section o Annex to prove the identity of the TOE to an external entity.

-The TOE shall meet the requirement Limited availability - Loader (FTP_ACF.1/Loader) as specified below:
+The TOE shall meet the requirement "Limited availability - Loader (FTP\ACF.1/Loader)" as specified below:

+FDP\ACF.1/Loader Security attribute based access control - Loader

+Dependencies: FMT\MSA.3 Static attribute initialisation

+FDP\ACF.1.1/Loader The TSF shall enforce the Loader SFP to objects based on the following:

+(1) the subjects Administrator user, enabled performing mutual authentication with the keys Kc and Kd, to manage (set, exchange, delete) the keys Kc, Kd and Kfdi and to process the download of the user data into the memory of the TOE with security attributes key Kc and the Download operator user, enabled performing mutual authentication with Kd, to exchange the key Kd, to perform the download of the user data into the memory of the TOE with security attributes Key Kd and to delete Kfdi,

+(2) the objects User data, data loaded into the memory of the TOE in the SOLID FLASHTM NVM with security attributes key Kfdi.

+FDP\ACF.1.2/Loader

-FDP_ACF.1/Loader Security attribute based access control - Loader Hierarchical to: No other components.
-Dependencies: FMT_MSA.3 Static attribute initialisation FDP_ACF.1.1/Loader The TSF shall enforce the Loader SFP to objects based on the following: (1) the subjects Administrator user and the Download operator user with security attributes Kc, Kd and Kfdi (2) the objects user data in data loaded into the SOLID FLASHTM NVM memory of the TOE with security attributes Kfdi.
-FDP_ACF.1.2/Loader The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: (1) evaluate the corresponding access control information of the relevant subject, administrator user and download operator user, before the access, so that accesses to be denied cannot be utilized by the subject attempting to perform the operation.
+The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed:

+controlled subjects and controlled objects is allowed:

+(1) evaluate the corresponding access control information of the relevant subject, administrator user and download operator user, before the access, so that accesses to be denied cannot be utilized by the subject attempting to perform the operation.
 The subsequent download is then protected by the key Kfdi.

+FDP\ACF.1.3/Loader

-FDP_ACF.1.3/Loader The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: None FDP_ACF.1.4/Loader The TSF shall explicitly deny access of subjects to objects based on the following additional rules: None
+The TSF shall explicitly authorise access of subjects to objects based on the following additional rules:

+FDP\ACF.1.4/Loader The TSF shall explicitly deny access of subjects to objects based on the following additional rules:

-Regarding FDP_ACF.1.4/Loader it is added in the User Guidance that the Flash Loader has to be permanently deactivated prior delivery to the end-user.
+Regarding FDP\ACF.1.4/Loader it is added in the User Guidance that the Flash Loader has to be permanently deactivated prior delivery to the end-user.
 End of note.

-The security functional requirements FMT_LIM.1/Loader, FMT_LIM.2/Loader, FIA_API.1, FTP_ITC.1, FDP_UCT.1, FDP_UIT.1, FDP_ACC.1/Loader and FDP_ACF.1/Loader apply only at TOE products coming with activated Flash Loader enabled for user data download.
+The security functional requirements FMT\LIM.1/Loader, FMT\LIM.2/Loader, FIA\API.1, FTP\ITC.1, FDP\UCT.1, FDP\UIT.1, FDP\ACC.1/Loader and FDP\ACF.1/Loader apply only at TOE products coming with activated Flash Loader enabled for user data download.
 In other cases the Flash Loader is not available anymore and the user software or data download is completed.
 Depending on the capabilities of the user software these security functional requirements may then reoccur as subject of the composite TOE.